TolLescnq7/Adaptkons/README.md

 # Lawnicons
-Icons directly stripped from the apk files (Except for the Facebook Icon from RKicons and Minecraft Icon made by me)
+Icons directly stripped from the apk files (Except for the Minecraft Icon made by me)